 University of California, Riverside — Riverside, CA 92521

 Etch, Inc. — Chevy Chase, MD 20815

 Growing concerns over the environmental impact of natural gas flaring and venting has motivated efforts to utilize this gas for onsite electricity generation, modular natural gas liquids recovery, and small modular natural gas liquefaction.
 However, these approaches have struggled to be cost-effective at a size sufficiently small to address natural gas flares.
-A typical oil and gas site flaring rate is on the order of 10-1000 Mcfd and has a corresponding annual value of $10k to $1M — making economical solutions a significant challenge.
+A typical oil and gas site flaring rate is on the order of 10–1000 Mcfd and has a corresponding annual value of $10k–$1M, making economical solutions a significant challenge.

-The proposed research represents a high-risk, potential high-reward solution with direct possible impacts in energy, the environment, and markets both upstream and downstream.
-Upstream, the proposed technology offers the potential to provide an economically attractive alternative to natural gas flaring — helping to mitigate substantial quantities of CO2 emissions.
-While downstream, the proposed solution could enable disruption of carbon fiber markets through the production of an ultra-low-cost carbon fiber that enables deeper penetration into large markets, such as the automotive sector.
+The proposed research represents a potential high-risk, high-reward solution to issues related to the production of high-performance carbon fibers, with possible direct impacts on energy, the environment, and markets both upstream and downstream.
+Upstream, the proposed technology offers the potential to provide an economically attractive alternative to natural gas flaring, helping to mitigate substantial quantities of CO2 emissions.
+Downstream, the proposed solution could enable disruption of carbon fiber markets through the production of an ultra-low-cost carbon fiber that enables deeper penetration into large markets (such as the automotive sector).
 That type of carbon-fiber market penetration could, in turn, lead to a variety of other beneficial impacts such as increased vehicle fuel economy (due to reduced vehicular weight through use of carbon fiber) and thus reduced emissions.